 hadn't realized how ahead of her time she was."
 Ms. Butler lived in San

 Francisco in the 1940's & 50's as a young girl working at such San Francisco

-landmarks as "The Fairmont Hotel" as a hat-check girl, The Actors Club, where
+landmarks as "The Fairmont Hotel" as a hat-check girl, The Actors Club,

-businesses and offices, the ever busy and talented woman instilled in her
+from businesses and offices, the ever busy and talented woman instilled in her

 children the creative drive that has kept her thriving today.

 Grant's brother Michael Files is a Sacramento artisan, "Mike is a Virgo

 perfectionist whose talents range from photography to metal sculpture and